Challenges and Rewards of Living in Spain as an American

 • The language barrier is real if you don’t speak Spanish.
 In expat-heavy areas, it’s manageable, but outside those pockets, you’ll need the language.

 The pros and cons of living in Spain also include taxes.
 Once you’re a tax resident (183+ days a year), Spain taxes your worldwide income.
 For Americans, this adds a layer of complexity because the US also taxes its citizens globally.
+Unlike British, Canadian, or Australian expats (who generally stop filing domestic returns once they leave) Americans continue to file US taxes annually, report foreign bank accounts under FBAR, and potentially trigger additional reporting obligations even when they owe little or nothing.
+This catches a lot of people off guard.
 Getting this right requires a professional who understands both systems.

 Career, Income, and Remote Work Realities